 Natural Resources & Conservation degree programs are on the lower end of the spectrum in terms of popularity.
 In fact, the major ranks #25 out of the 38 majors we look at each year.
 While this may limit the number of schools that offer the degree program, there are still top-quality ones to be found.

-In 2024, College Factual analyzed 2 schools in order to identify the top ones for its Best Natural Resources & Conservation Schools in Alabama ranking.
-When you put them all together, these colleges and universities awarded 387 degrees in natural resources & conservation during the 2020-2021 academic year.
+In 2025, College Factual analyzed 2 schools in order to identify the top ones for its Best Natural Resources & Conservation Schools in Alabama ranking.
+Combined, these schools handed out 335 degrees in natural resources & conservation to qualified students.

 The natural resources & conservation school you choose to invest your time and money in matters.
 To help you make the decision that is right for you, we've developed a number of major-specific rankings, including this list of the Best Natural Resources & Conservation Schools in Alabama.